ankitparwatkar/Mobile-Price-Predictions/README.md

 🚀 How to Use
 1️⃣ Visit the App – Open Mobile Price Prediction
-2️⃣ Enter Details – Provide mobile specifications (e.g., brand, model, color, fuel type) 3️⃣ Click Predict – Instantly get the estimated price
+2️⃣ Enter Details – Provide mobile specifications (e.g., storage, screen size, wifi, and more) 3️⃣ Click Predict – Instantly get the estimated price

 💡 Want to improve it?
 Fork the project, contribute, and enhance predictions!